HenkT28/pands-problem-set/README.md

 This readme contains the 10 problems, and script solutions for Problem Set Assessment 2019, for Programming and Scripting module (GMIT H.Dip Data Analytics - Academic Year 2019 - 2020).

+Student: Henk Tjalsma
+GMIT email address: G00376321@gmit.ie

-## Getting Started - how to download the repository
+## Getting Started - how to download the Pands-Problem-Set repository

-1. Go to Github - User Account: HenkT28
+1. Go to Github web site - User Account: HenkT28 (https://github.com/HenkT28)
 2. Click on the download button, and copy/paste the link:

 https://github.com/HenkT28/pands-problem-set.git